 Indemnity Insurance for Locums

-Firstly the locum is often replacing a current member of staff for a set period.
-When the locum becomes the named person then the original staff member is not fully covered.
-This could be a problem for the practice in the event that a claim of negligence is brought against the staff member on leave while they are away and the main cover has been switched to the locum.
+- The locum is often replacing a current member of staff for a set period.
+When the locum becomes the named person, the original staff member is not fully covered.
+This could be a problem for the practice in the event that a claim of negligence is brought against the staff member on leave, while they are away, and the main cover has been switched to the locum.

-The second shortfall affects the locum should a claim of negligence be brought against him or her after a locum has ended.
-The locum is no longer in the service of the practice and no longer fully insured.
+- The second shortfall affects the locum should a claim of negligence be brought against him or her, after a locum has ended.
+The locum is no longer in the service of the practice and is no longer fully insured.

-In both situations the practice is relying on the goodwill of the insurance company and the extent of cover they will provide, and they are expressing more and more concern that they are underwriting the risk of two individuals for the price of a single premium.
+In both situations, the practice is relying on the goodwill of the insurance company and the extent of cover they will provide.
+Insurance companies are expressing more and more concern that they are underwriting the risk of two individuals for the price of a single premium.